regiregi22/RaspiNail/raspibolt_55_explorer.md

   ```

 * To get address balances, either an Electrum server or an external service is necessary.
-  It is important to use local RaspiBolt Electrs server, no real privacy is gained when we query external services anyway.
+  It is important to use local RaspiNail Electrs server, no real privacy is gained when we query external services anyway.
   The following configuration also works with Electrum Personal Server or ElectrumX.

   ```conf